 A similar approach can be used for all body parts.
 Lower arm symbol, for example, can contain multiple frames, where foreshortened, bent or curved versions of the limb can be stored for quick access.
 Heads are usually a lot more complex and symbol swapping is difficult to be avoided completely.
 A head symbol usually has its registration point placed somewhere near the base of the neck.
-Inside the symbol there are multiple layers and on them many different objects, some of them also symbols.
+Inside the symbol there are multiple layers and on them many different objects, ideally all of them also symbols.

 Mouths usually have several positions inside a mouth container for lipsyncing, eyes have blinks and so on.

 On the outside the head symbol is rotated and moved around or swapped with a different symbol (usually a different view of the head).
 On the inside facial expressions are changed and lips are synced to a voice track.

 For easier control it is always recommended to keep the internal and external timelines of the head symbol synced, ideally using the “play once” looping option.
 This ensures that frame numbers on the outside and inside will always match and timing will be a lot easier.